Weak magnetic transitions in pyrochlore Bi2Ir2O7

 where $b = B/B_c$, and a quadratic-type decoupling function appropriate for a Lorentzian distribution of fields,~\cite{prattjpcm}

-We note that the quadratic-type decoupling appears to describe the data better and this suggests that there is a distribution of fields around the characteristic field.
+We note that the quadratic-type decoupling appears to describe the data better than decoupling from a single characteristic field and this suggests that there is a distribution of fields around the characteristic field.
 To further model this decoupling we fitted a weighted sum of two terms of the form of eq.~\ref{prattfit} with different characteristic fields.
 This is shown as the dotted line in Fig.~\ref{musrlf}(b) for $0.1$~K, with characteristic fields of $0.37(3)$ and $1.4(2)$~mT, and a fractional amplitude of $0.31(4)$ associated with the higher field.
-The values of $B_c$ coming from these three fits are again very similar, with $B_c =0.68(9)$~mT from eq.~\ref{prattfit}, $0.73(3)$~mT from eq.~\ref{muonium}, and a weighted average of $0.685$~mT from the two field model.
+The values of $B_c$ coming from these three fits are again very similar, with $B_c =0.68(9)$~mT from eq.~\ref{prattfit}, $0.73(3)$~mT from eq.~\ref{muonium}, and a weighted average of $0.69(9)$~mT from the two field model.
+Fitting the data to a Lorentzian Kubo Toyabe function with this width proves successful and this can be used to fit the data up to around 1.84~K, where the amplitude of this term and the background change similarly to those of eq.~\ref{zffit}, giving further grounds for identifying a transition at $T_1$.

-These two approaches represent slightly different pictures of the underlying physics of Bi$_2$Ir$_2$O$_7$.
-The Redfield equation describes slow dynamics of relatively weak moments whereas the decoupling models describe the quasistatic properties.
-The values of $\Delta$ and $\tau$ suggest that this system appears to the muon to be on the border between static and dynamic behavior, with $B_c$ only slightly larger than $\Delta$.
-Slow and persistent dynamics have been noted in $\mu$SR measurements of both frustrated iridates such as Pr$_2$Ir$_2$O$_7$~\cite{maclaughlin10} and Eu$_2$Ir$_2$O$_7$,~\cite{zhao11} and unfrustrated ones such as BaIrO$_3$~\cite{brooks05} and Sr$_2$IrO$_4$.~\cite{franke} In Yb$_2$Ir$_2$O$_7$~\cite{disseler12yyb} the disparity between the obtained values of $\Delta = 2$~mT and $B_c = 113$~mT is far greater, consistent with the better developed magnetic order in the Yb compound.

-Transverse field measurements ($B=2$~mT) were performed to search for more strongly magnetic regions within the sample, but no discernable temperature dependence was evident in the asymmetry of the oscillations and the relaxation rate was compatible with the zero field measurements.
-We therefore have no evidence for strongly magnetic regions within the sample.
+Transverse field measurements ($B=2$~mT) were performed to search for more strongly magnetic regions within the sample, but no discernible temperature dependence was evident in the asymmetry of the oscillations and the relaxation rate was compatible with the zero field measurements.
+Thus we have no evidence for strongly magnetic regions dispersed within the sample.